-The reconstruction of an entire mouse brain with \SI{0.65}{\micro\meter}-wide voxels at \num{16}-bit intensity resolution will result in a dataset of at least \SI{3}{\tera\byte} in size.
+The resulting dataset covering the volume of the entire mouse brain with \SI{0.65}{\micro\meter} voxel size will require \SI{3}{\tera\byte} of storage space at 16-bit precision.
 Sharing such a large image with the neuroscience community brings challenges in terms of data access, navigation, registration, and segmentation.
 To leverage existing brain atlas annotations and thus allow the community to better navigate the large dataset, the microtomography volume must be registered to an atlas.
-Yet registration of such large images often leads to problems, as the images and their spatial transformation exceed memory limits and/or cause excessive runtimes.
+Yet the registration of large images often proves challenging, as it can run into memory limitations or face excessive runtimes.
 To address these issues, we developed a distributed multi-resolution approach, where the large images are divided hierarchically into regions to circumvent memory limitations.
 This approach was used to register a multi-terabyte sized microtomography volume to the Allen Mouse Brain Common Coordinate Framework v3 (CCFv3) \cite{wangAllenMouseBrain2020}.